RenaKunisaki/CityWebServer/README.md

 The performance impact should be little to none, but running a web browser alongside the game might take up a bunch of extra RAM and CPU.
 (But, Steam's interface is already a web browser, so maybe not a big deal.)
 It uses very little memory, and is idle most of the time.

+You should be able to run this alongside the original version (it uses a different port) if you want to display its information on another computer.
+Otherwise, don't forget to remove/disable it.

 # Overview

 - Top bar: Shows city name and in-game date.